 For more than 300 years, newspapers have been an important part of society.
 They reflect all parts of our lives seen through the eyes of the people living at that time: birth and death, politics and economy, buying and selling, war and peace, accidents and progress.
-For this reason, we now consider newspapers to be an important source for understanding our history, and as a part of our cultural heritage that appeals to everyone, regardless whether you are a genealogist, student, educator or interested in local history.
+For this reason, we now consider newspapers to be an important source for understanding our history, and they are a part of our cultural heritage that appeals to everyone, regardless if you are a genealogist, student, educator or just interested in local history.

 The printed newspapers

-The collection of physical newspapers are divided into two main categories: daily newspapers and local newspapers.
+The collection of physical newspapers is divided into two main categories: daily newspapers and local newspapers.

-Daily newspapers make up 77 million pages and constitute around 5/6 of the collection The oldest newspapers are found in this part of our collection.
-The Danish Mercurius from 1666 is the oldest, and there are around 1.000 different newspapers that have been published in Denmark over time.
+Daily newspapers make up 77 million pages and constitute around 5/6 of the collection The oldest newspapers are found in this part of our collection, such as Den Danske Mercurius from 1666.
+There are around a thousand different newspapers that have been published in Denmark over time.

 - De danske aviser online